Preamble

 • ESPript

-• Main role: generates a second flat figure with a multiple sequence alignment adorned with secondary structure elements of each homologous sequence of known structure.
+- Main function: generates a second flat figure with a multiple sequence alignment adorned with secondary structure elements of each homologous sequence of known structure.

-α-, 310- and π-helices are shown above sequence as medium, small and large squiggles with α, β and π labels, respectively,
+α-, 310- and π-helices are shown above the sequence as medium, small and large squiggles with α , β and π labels, respectively,

-Strict α- and β-turns are marked by TTT and TT letters, respectively.
+Strict α- and β-turns are indicated by the letters TTT and TT , respectively.

-• Residues in an alternate conformation are highlighted by a grey star above sequences.
+- Residues in an alternate conformation are highlighted by a grey star above the sequence.

-• Relative accessibility, calculated by DSSP in the previous step, is shown by a blue-colored bar below sequence.
-White is buried (A < 0.1), cyan is intermediate (0.1 ≤ A ≤ 0.4), blue is accessible (0.4 < A ≤ 1) and blue with red borders is highly exposed (A > 1).
+- The relative accessibility, calculated by DSSP in the previous step, is shown by a blue-colored bar below the sequence.
+White is buried (A < 0.1), cyan is intermediate (0.1 ≤ A ≤ 0.4), blue is accessible (0.4 < A ≤ 1), and blue with red edges is highly exposed (A > 1).
 A red box means that relative accessibility is not calculated for the residue, because it is truncated.
-Remark: only molecules located in the crystallographic asymmetric unit are taken into account by DSSP in its calculation of accessibility.
+Note: only molecules located in the crystallographic asymmetric unit are taken into account by DSSP in its accessibility calculation.
 Thus, you can find 'highly accessible' residues involved in contacts with crystallographic neighbors according to the ESPript figure.
-These residues are in fact buried in the crystal lattice.
+These residues are actually buried in the crystal lattice.

-• Hydropathy is calculated from the sequence according to the algorithm of Kyte & Doolittle (16) with a windows of 3.
-It is shown by a second bar below accessibility: pink is hydrophobic (H>1.5), grey is intermediate (-1.5 ≤ H ≤ 1.5) and cyan is hydrophilic (H < 1.5).
+- Hydropathy is calculated from the sequence according to the Kyte & Doolittle algorithm (16) with a window of 3.
+It is shown by a second bar below the accessibility: pink is hydrophobic (H>1.5), grey is intermediate (-1.5 ≤ H ≤ 1.5), and cyan is hydrophilic (H < -1.5).

-• Protein-protein and protein-ligand contacts, calculated by CNS in the previous step, are displayed along with disulphide bridges below the bar of hydropathy.
+- Protein:protein and protein:ligand contacts, calculated by CNS in the previous step, are displayed along with disulfide bridges below the bar of hydropathy.
 The shortest intermolecular distance is taken for each residue.
-Corresponding contact symbols (see above paragraph) are written in red if the distance is less than 3.2 Å and in black if the distance is in the range 3.2-5.0 Å.
+Corresponding contact symbols (see paragraph above) are written in red if the distance is less than 3.2 Å and in black if the distance is in the range 3.2-5.0 Å.

-A to Z, a to z or 0 to 9 means that the concerned amino acid residue has a non-crystallographic contact with an amino acid residue of the Chain A to Z, a to z or 0 to 9 (e.g. this amino acid residue is involved in a non-crystallographic interface).
+A to Z, a to z and 0 to 9 means that the amino acid residue in question has a contact with an amino acid residue in the chain of the letter/number displayed (e.g. this amino acid residue is involved in a non-crystallographic interface).

-A to Z, a to z, 0 to 9 in italic means that the concerned amino acid residue has a crystallographic contact with an amino acid residues of the Chain A to Z, a to z or 0 to 9 (e.g. this amino acid residue is involved in a crystallographic interface).
+A to Z, a to z, 0 to 9 in italic means that the amino acid residue in question has a crystallographic contact with an amino acid residue in the chain of the letter/number displayed (e.g. this amino acid residue is involved in a crystallographic interface).

-# identifies a contact between two amino acid residues having the same names and numbers (e.g. along a 2-fold symmetry axis).
+# identifies a contact between two amino acid residues with the same name and number (e.g. along a 2-fold symmetry axis).

-* : " + ^ @ < > / means that the concerned amino acid residue has a contact with a ligand (i.e. an automatically kept or a chosen hetero-compound - see above paragraph).
+* : " + ^ @ < > / means that the amino acid residue in question has a contact with a ligand (i.e. an automatically kept or a chosen hetero-compound - see paragraph above).

-* : " + ^ @ < > / in italic means that the concerned amino acid residue has a crystallographic contact with a ligand (i.e. an automatically kept or a chosen hetero-compound - see above paragraph).
+* : " + ^ @ < > / in italics means that the amino acid residue in question has a crystallographic contact with a ligand (i.e. an automatically kept or a chosen hetero-compound - see paragraph above).

 An orange background identifies an amino acid involved in both a crystallographic and a non-crystallographic contact.